 Many people have mistakenly pigeonholed me as confrontational.
 But that’s not who I am either.

-The trouble is, people make impressions fast, and very often they stick.
+The trouble is, people make impressions fast, and they very often stick.
 That idea of the person we are becomes fact, despite personalities being transient in nature and subject to subtle nuances which only our closest loved ones can ‘read’ and interpret.

 And the person most people believe you to be, probably doesn’t exist.
 Especially when you look in the mirror.